CTerletzky/CENTER-Project/README.md

 # Community Efforts

 The community also fundraised and organized events to donate funds to the CENTER project.
-These efforts also included heading to events like the AIDS walk in Milwaukee.
+These efforts also included groups heading to events like the AIDS walk in Milwaukee.
+While many of the groups that supported the Center Project had members who were directly connected to the Center Project the groups themselves were not directly affiliated.
 <param ve-image
        url="https://live.staticflickr.com/65535/52561957184_62870ecff5.jpg">